Nefarious-Engineering/tbug/README.md

    - Remove the enamel coating from both ends using a soldering iron or fine abrasive tool.

+2. TTP223 Touch Sensor Sensitivity calibration

+   - Solder a 22pF, 33pF, or 47pF MLCC capacitor (SMD 0805) onto the sensitivity adjustment pads of the TTP223 module as shown in the image.
+     > This capacitor reduces the touch sensor's sensitivity, helping prevent false triggers by limiting activation to direct contact with the sensor PCB.

-2. Solder Wires to Touch Sensor
+3. Solder Wires to Touch Sensor

    - Solder the wires to the through-hole pads of the TTP223 touch sensor:
      | TTP223 Pins |